tkeer/flattable/readme.md

 It lets you manage de-normalized tables with simple configurations.

-Just add array based config in your model and it will automatically sync your denormalized tables.
+Just add array based config in your models and it will automatically sync your denormalized tables.